The Internet of Things Board Game

 Custom game box

 The Internet of Things (IoT) Game is a collaborative strategy board game designed to reveal the hidden complexities of IoT-enabled systems, particularly around security and privacy.
-The game uses procedural rhetoric to make legible the independent yet interdependent relationships between human and non-human actors within connected home environments.
+The game is built around an idea called procedural rhetoric, which aims to make the complicated relationships between people and smart systems easier to understand.

 Who's it for?

-This project targets both experienced IoT users and beginners who want to gain practical knowledge about how connected devices work.
-It is useful for designers and researchers focused on more-than-human-centred IoT approaches, as well as educators who want to simplify complex technology.
-The project also speaks to the wider games research community studying how board games can serve as design research tools.
+This project is for both technology experts and novices alike, and can help both groups better understand how the connected devices around us work.
+It is also useful for designers and researchers who are interested in explore the concept of more-than-human-centred viewpoints and for educators who want ways to simplify complex technology systems for their students.
+The project is also of relevance to the wider games research community because it helps to show and understand how creating board games can be used as a research method.

 Approach